SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 ..
 Note: Writing it this way rather than as a basic type followed by a list of []s -- that preserves grouping of the type as you recurse down the tree.

+   Arrays of fixed size are not currently supported.
+   As a result, we removed "type-array '[' expr ']'" from the grammar.
+   They may or may not be supported in the future.

 Function Type